 Benefits of the 8D Problem-Solving Process:

-- Better understanding of how to use basic statistical tools required for problem-solving
+- A better understanding of how to use basic statistical tools is required for problem-solving.

 Reference: Ek Pehla Kadam